When to apply for apprenticeships

 Employers’ summer schools – for the real early bird

-A few employers offer formal work experience opportunities for students who are still at school, particularly in the finance sector.
-For example, BDO and EY hold one-week summer schools for students who’ve just finished year 12 (or S5 in Scotland) to give a fuller insight into working life.
-You need to apply in year 12/S5.
+A few employers offer formal work experience opportunities for students who are still at school, particularly in the finance sector, to give a fuller insight into working life.
+For most of these, you need to apply in year 12/S5 or in year 13/S6.

 Can I apply for apprenticeships and degree courses at the same time?